DBozhinovski/darko.io-public/src/content/posts/all-you-need-to-know-about-serverless-functions-and-the-edge.md

 ---
 author: Darko Bozhinovski
-title: 'All you need to know about serverless functions and the edge'
+title: "All you need to know about serverless functions and the edge"
 pubDate: 2022-11-25
-tags: ['serverless', 'lambda', 'edge computing', 'serverless functions']
-description:
+tags: ["serverless", "lambda", "edge computing", "serverless functions"]
-  'As much of a misnomer `serverless` is, it is pretty useful, especially when the actual computing happens close to you.'
+description: "As much of a misnomer `serverless` is, it is pretty useful, especially when the actual computing happens close to you."
-ogImage: '/taylor-vick-M5tzZtFCOfs-unsplash.jpg'
+ogImage: "/taylor-vick-M5tzZtFCOfs-unsplash.jpg"
 ---

 I'm old enough to remember that we used to use telephone landlines to connect to the Internet.
 Hearing that modem connecting sound still brings a smile and a semi-nostalgic feeling for the good ol' Internet.
 Back then, it was a simple place.
 Having a Geocities page was all the rage.
 So naturally, that was one of my first forays into trying to host something on the web.
 One of the cornerstones of that lovely old Internet, however, was the fact that it was slow.
 Loading an image could take minutes.
 Gifs especially.